Selvedge vs. Origin

 |---|---|---|

-| Reasoning source | Captured live, by the agent in the same context that produced the change | Captured at commit time |
+| Reasoning source | Captured live, by the agent in the same context that produced the change | Prompt receipts, captured live per turn — prompt, diff, tokens; no stated rationale |

 | Granularity | Entity — DB column, table, env var, dep, API route, function | Line |

-| Mechanism | MCP server — the agent calls it as work happens | Git hook |
+| Mechanism | MCP server — the agent calls it as work happens | Agent lifecycle hooks + global git post-commit hook |

-| Grouping | Changesets — named feature/task slugs across many entities | None |
+| Grouping | Changesets — named feature/task slugs across many entities | Branch-level trail view; no entity-spanning changesets |

-| Prior attempts | Yes — prior_attempts surfaces tried-and-rejected paths | None |
+| Prior attempts | Yes — prior_attempts surfaces tried-and-rejected paths | None — rework flags reverted AI code post-hoc, without rationale |

-| Storage | SQLite, zero deps | Local |
+| Storage | SQLite, zero deps | Git notes (refs/notes/origin) + a sessions branch; optional cloud sync |

 Where Selvedge is different

-- Entity-level granularity.
+reworkcommand detects AI code that was later reverted or heavily modified — a post-hoc diff heuristic yielding a rework-rate report, with no rationale attached and no queryable record of why the approach died.
+Selvedge’sprior_attemptsreturns the tried → reverted → re-opened trail with the stated reason at each step. - Entity-level granularity.
 Selvedge’s unit is the column / env var / route / dependency / function, with prefix queries — not lines that drift as the file evolves.

 - Read path for the agent.